smitmartijn/networkinsight-cookbook/manuscript/ch-analytics.md

 Besides the VM search, the scope can also be set to Flows.
 This allows you to search for flows, just as with the VM option.
 Meaning you can search for flows with a specific destination port (for example; all traffic going to DNS servers), destination country, incoming traffic from the internet, outgoing traffic to the internet; you name it.
 Combining conditions is also possible with the flow search, for example; incoming internet traffic coming from a specific country.

 Lastly, the scope can also be set to an **Application**.
-These are the applications that explained in the chapter [Application Constructs]{.underline}.
+These are the applications that explained in the chapter [Application Constructs]{#application-constructs}.

 I> Typically, the Application scope setting is used to monitor workloads running specific applications.
 The Flow scope setting is mostly used in cases where specific network traffic has to be monitored (like internet traffic or inter-data center traffic).